I wanted to go through some accurate hip pain diagnosis that can help you get real results.

 #2 – Knee Movement in a Chair

-Begin in a nice and upright sitting position on a chair or on a box.
-Grab one leg and bring the knee up towards the shoulder.
+Begin in an upright sitting position on a chair or box.
+Grab one leg and bring the knee up toward the shoulder.
 Move it to the outside of the shoulder then to the opposite shoulder.
 Switch to the opposite leg and repeat the movements.

 Knee Movement in a Chair